 Why throw out that discard sourdough starter when you can use it to make sourdough discard crackers with sesame seeds instead.
 These crackers are thin, crispy and crunchy and packed with so much flavour from dried herbs, sesame seeds and flaked salt.
-They are so addicting whether you eat them by the handful, arrange them on a charcuterie board, or scoop them into some hummus.
+They are so crave-worthy whether you eat them by the handful, arrange them on a charcuterie board, or scoop them into some hummus.
 Plus, this simple one bowl recipe is ridiculously quick and easy to make.

 What is in Sourdough Crackers?